-San Diego-based Maritime Institute has signed a new 10-year lease to locate its newest mariner training facility at the Port of Everett’s Waterfront Place.
+San Diego-based Maritime Institute has signed a 10-year lease to locate its latest mariner training facility at the Port of Everett’s Waterfront Place.

 The new satellite at the Port of Everett will be Maritime Institute’s first in Washington state.
-The company currently has campuses in Norfolk, Va. and San Diego, as well as satellite locations in Alameda, Calif. and Honolulu.
+The company currently has campuses in Norfolk, Virginia and San Diego, as well as satellite locations in Alameda, California and Honolulu.

 The company has said that the Everett site, located at 1130 West Marine View Drive, fills a growing need by providing closer training opportunities for existing and aspiring mariners throughout the Pacific Northwest.

 Both classroom and on-the-water instruction are to take place in Everett and would result in recognized certifications for the maritime industry.